Can You Stain Teak Wood? — Furniture, Fences, and More

 Step #2: Sand Using Your Usual Sandpaper, then Switch to 220-grit Sandpaper

-Therefore, we suggest you take the necessary time to sand your teak wood, as it will determine the success of your finish.
+Therefore, take the necessary time to sand your teak wood, as it will determine the success of your finish.

 sanding wood layer